 - The GDPR regulation is to protect website visitors located within the EU.
-This means EU residents, your sister on vacation in Paris but lives in New Mexico, possibly even EU residents who are visiting Florida, etc.
+This means EU residents; your sister on vacation in Paris, but lives in New Mexico; possibly even EU residents who are visiting Florida; etc.

 - Companies located within the EU, even if all their clients are U.S.-based (as an example) must also comply.
 The GDPR was set up to protect all information going in and out of the EU.

 We know…it’s a lot and can sound pretty overwhelming.
 We were overwhelmed, too.
-Good news is, you don’t have to lose sleep about getting your website and/or business compliant.
+Good news is, you don’t have to lose sleep over getting your website and/or business compliant.
 Yes, it’s important, but if you are actively working on getting your GDPR ducks in a row and don’t just blow this off, you should be ok.

 - Make a list of all of the ways you are tracking, collecting, processing, or storing data (i.e. your data processors: Google Analytics, PayPal, your excel spreadsheet, your project management software – everything).
-You need to know who the processors are and verify if they are and also compliant.
+You need to know who the processors are and verify if they are also compliant.

 - Update your policies (privacy, cookie, and possibly your terms).